hiddenswitch/Spellsource/www/src/lore/Main_Page.md

 source of all magic.
 After many months at sea, his ships pierce a [magical barrier](/wiki/Lunopause "wikilink") and crash on a mysterious [Volcanic island](/wiki/Moromah_Island "wikilink").
-With his ships destroyed, he steps up a colony aided by local [Fae](/wiki/Fae "wikilink"), strange humanoid creatures imbued with magic.
+With his ships destroyed, he sets up a colony aided by local [Fae](/wiki/Fae "wikilink"), strange humanoid creatures imbued with magic.
 This must be the spell-source they've been seeking.
 But unbeknownst to the colonists, the [Dragons](/wiki/Dragovians "wikilink") are watching and preparing to drive